-Ethereum: Issue with tx.origin
+Ethereum: Issue with tx.origin and msg.sender in Foundry testing

 As part of my ongoing research on smart contracts, I was working on a test case of an Ethernaut Level 4 (phone) contract using Foundry.
 However, I encountered an unexpected issue that required troubleshooting.